baha-a/BBBZ/README.md

 - Multi Languages
 - and more

-note: The purpose of this project was to learn ASP.NET MVC
+_Note: The purpose of this project was to learn ASP.NET MVC_